Tsai-Hyun-Joong/Ubuntu-18.04-RTX-2080-Ti-Driver-cuda-10.0-cudnn-7.0-tensorflow-gpu-Anaconda-Tutorial/README.md

 Don't forget to give me a star if you like it, thank you!

+The reason we configure the environment as following is that tensorflow r1.* only support cuda 9.0 while RTX-2080-Ti only support cuda 10.0.
+Accidentally using cuda 9.0 with RTX-2080-Ti with tensoflow-gpu will cause core dumped sometimes.
+So we alternatively choose to compile tensorflow-gpu with cuda10.0 ourselves.
+Hope we can save you some time!

 * # Before NVIDIA Driver Installation

     * Disable the Nouveau Drivers